HAKANTO CONTEMPORARY celebrates and supports artistic creativity in Madagascar.

 Free to visit and open to all, HAKANTO CONTEMPORARY offers a meeting place for artists and audiences across the globe.
 Alongside an ongoing exhibition programme of group and solo exhibitions showcasing work from across Madagascar and beyond, HAKANTO offers spaces dedicated to artist residencies.
 Working to accelerate exchanges, strengthen skills and initiate creative projects which both represent and support the local art scene.

-HAKANTO CONTEMPORARY is supported by the Fonds de Dotation HY.
-Understanding that art and culture are essential pillars of development, the HY Endowment Fund promotes creativity for future generations.
+HAKANTO CONTEMPORARY is supported by the Fonds Yavarhoussen.
+Understanding that art and culture are essential pillars of development, the FYH Endowment Fund promotes creativity for future generations.

-Hasnaine Yavarhoussen is the CEO of Groupe Filatex and the founder of the Fonds de Dotation HY (FDD HY).
-Understanding that art and culture are essential pillars of development, the FDD HY endowment fund promotes Malagasy art and culture for future generations.
+Hasnaine Yavarhoussen is the CEO of Groupe Filatex and the founder of the Fonds Yavarhoussen (FYH).
+Understanding that art and culture are essential pillars of development, the FYH endowment fund promotes Malagasy art and culture for future generations.

 At Groupe Filatex, Hasnaine Yavarhoussen has grown the family-owned business internationally, transforming the Group’s energy subsidiary into the largest IPP producer in Madagascar.
 Hasnaine Yavarhoussen has also overseen Groupe Filatex’s various CSR activities, which has involved the implementation of 32 philanthropic programmes in Madagascar.

 In 2018 and 2019, Hasnaine Yavarhoussen was selected for the Choiseul 100 Africa ranking, a publication which recognises 200 of the most successful African leaders under the age of 40.

 Born in 1977 in Antananarivo, Madagascar, he lives and works between Paris and Antananarivo.

 Joël Andrianomearisoa is the artistic director of HAKANTO CONTEMPORARY, Madagascar.